batusensoy/portfolio/README.md

-# Welcome to My Portfolio
+# Batu Sensoy's Portfolio

 Hi there!
-I'm Batu Şensoy, currently pursuing a B.S. in Computer Science at Weber State University.
+I'm Batu Sensoy, currently pursuing a B.S. in Computer Science at Weber State University.
 This repository serves as the foundation for my digital portfolio, showcasing my projects, coding skills, and technical achievements.

 ### Explore My Portfolio